-DISMISSAL – We go in peace to prepare the way of the Lord as together we are led by the Spirit to serve God and share Christ’s love with all!
+DISMISSAL We go in peace with grateful hearts for all God has done for us as together we are led by the Spirit to serve God and share Christ’s love with all!
 Thanks be to God!!!.

 We welcome all who worship with us today.
 Please complete one of the visitor cards at our guest table.
 If you would like to make Hope your church home, please speak to Pastor Jen.
 Everyone is welcome at Hope Lutheran Church.

 Next Week’s Readings: Isaiah 64:1-9; I Corinthians 1:3-9; Mark 13:24-37

 The October thru December Word in Season Devotionals are available on the narthex table.

 Please call the church office or email Pr.
 Jen with any prayer requests you may have so they may be shared with the congregation.

 Ted Foltz, brother in law of Delores Hall, for healing